jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

     "timeout": "16s",
   },

-  # Tests can be identified as "informing" or "production".
+  # Tests can be identified as "informing" or "blocking".
   # Informing tests will not negatively impact default views
   # in Component Readiness.
   # However, policies may be established in the future that